tanish3/tanish3/README.md

 # Hi 👋

 My name is Tanish Mittal.
-Currently, I am pursuing MSc.
+Currently, I am working in Capitalone as Senior Software Engineer.
+I pursued MSc.
 Physics and B.E.
 Computer Science in BITS Pilani, Pilani campus.
-I am interested in Deep learning and Physics as whole.
+I am interested in exploring new ideas, writing code, prototyping and playing with data and new tools.
+Deep learning and its application is something which excites me a lot.
 I also have fair knowledge of data structures and algorithms.
 My preferred programming languages are Python, C++ and MATLAB.

 ### I am currently doing DL projects related to topics which interests me
 Here is the list of some DL projects that i have done so far other than tutorials -